-As we gather under the full moon this Mid-Autumn Festival, take the opportunity to reunite with loved ones and explore new destinations.
-Use UKMOONCAKE to enjoy exclusive savings on your next journey for two adults or more.
+As we gather under the full moon this Mid-Autumn Festival on the 6 October, take the opportunity to reunite with loved ones or explore new destinations.
+Enjoy exclusive savings when you book flights for two adults or more:

 Booking of more than 9 passengers is currently not available online.
 Please contact your local reservations office.